Keynotes and wisdom from Seth Godin’s book, “This is Marketing”

-I’ve taken all of the wisdom nuggets and key messages from best-selling author Seth Godin and his latest book “This is Marketing — You can’t be seen until you learn to see” and have carefully and thoughtfully synthesised to a 15min easy read.
+I’ve taken all of the wisdom nuggets and key messages from best-selling author Seth Godin and his latest book “This is Marketing — You can’t be seen until you learn to see” and have carefully and thoughtfully summarised in an easy 15 minute read.

 What is marketing?

 We are all marketers - we all have the ability to make more change than we imagined.
-Our opportunity and our obligation is to do marketing that we are proud of and learn more about how human beings dream, decide & act and how you can help them become better versions of themselves (the ones they seek to be)
+Our opportunity and our obligation is to engineer marketing that we are proud of and learn more about how human beings dream, decide & act.
+Ultimately, it’s about how you can help anyone become a better versions of themselves (the ones they seek to be).

 "The purpose of our culture isn't to enable capitalism, even capitalism that pays your bills.
 The purpose of capitalism is to build culture.
 Once you adopt a posture of service, of engaging with the culture to make change you're no longer asking "How can I get more people to listen to me, how can I get the word out, how can I find more followers, how can I convert more leads to sales, how can I find more clients, how can I pay my staff?
 Instead you ask "What would matter to the people I want to serve, what change do I seek to make?"

 Society needs good marketers